RishiDarkDevil/Eigenvalues/README.md

-# Eigenvalue Calculation of a Matrix
+# Eigenvalue Calculation of a Matrix and Principal Component Analysis
-Here I have written the code to calculate the Eigenvalues of a Matrix, using the QR-Algorithm.
+Here I have written the code to calculate the Eigenvalues of a Matrix(Used for Calculating the Principal Components and Loading Vectors), using the QR-Algorithm.
 I have mainly used 3 variants:
  - Theoretical QR-Algorithm: Which Fails for Large Matrices and is Slower.
  - Practical QR-Algorithm: Which is Better than the Theoretical QR-Algorithm, which involves reducing Matrix to Upper-Hessenberg(Tridiagonal for Symmetric Matrix) Form and then Applying QR-Algorithm.